jb55/notmuch-github/README.md

 notmuch-visit-pr-in-magit
 -------------------------

-Use in notmuch-show when viewing a GitHub email
+View PR commits in magit from a GitHub pull request email.
+Requires a somewhat special setup that could be more customizable

 notmuch-review-pr